react4j/react4j/docs/_docs/arez.md

 The `FooterTodoCount` component will still be re-rendered every time a Todo is added or removed but the scope of the re-render is much smaller and thus the amount of work that React4j has to do is much smaller.

-We could also extract another component to manage the links and only re-renders when the `filterMode` observable property changes but decided against this as it is a relatively infrequent event.
+We could also extract another component to manage the links and only re-render this new component when the `filterMode` observable property changes but we have decided against this as it is a relatively infrequent event.
 The final `Footer` component looks something like:

 <div class="example">
 {% highlight java %}